andredesousa/css-best-practices/README.md

 In the file that styles the thing?
 Or in the file that controls that context?
 We should do our best to group our styles based on the subject (i.e. the key selector).
-For example, it’s much more convenient to have the context of all of our buttons in one place.
+For example, it's much more convenient to have the context of all of our buttons in one place.
 This makes it much easier to move all of the button styles onto a new project, but more importantly it eases cognitive overhead.
 You're familiar with the feeling of having ten files open in your text editor whilst just trying to change one small piece of styling.
 As a simple rule of thumb, ask yourself the question am I styling `x` or am I styling `y`?